Wednesday, April 8, 2020

 Marlene A. Eilers Koenig collection

 In December 1929, the 19-year-old Grand Duchess sailed to America to visit New York City and Washington, D.C., where she was feted and honored with lunches, balls, and dinner dances.
-Two days before Christmas, Kira was a guest at dinner hosted by Mr. and Mrs. William Jay Schieffelin and then joined them at a dinner dance at the Colony Club, in New York.
+Two days before Christmas, Kira was a guest at a dinner hosted by Mr. and Mrs. William Jay Schieffelin and then joined them at a dinner dance at the Colony Club, in New York.
 Princess Enrico Ruspoli held a luncheon in Kira’s honor.

 The Grand Duchess had come to the US to help raise money for several Russian-related relief organizations, including the American Society for Relief of Russian Exiles.
 Mrs. Henry P. Loomis “gave an entertainment,” in the Florentine Room at the Park Lane Hotel for Kira, an event that marked the end of the Russian New Year.
 A special Russian buffet was served, and the entertainment included the Moscow Art Trio, the Cossack Chorus, and other Russian entertainers.
 Kira was joined by Princess Rusipoli and the Duchesse de Richelieu, who had given a dinner for Kira at her home the night before.
 She was also the guest of honor at a talk on the plight of the Russian exiles abroad given by Mrs. Loomis at the Colony Club.